sensorbee/docs/source/bql/queries.rst

     SELECT RSTREAM left:foo.bar, right:hoge FROM ...

 If there is just one table to select from, the table prefix can be omitted, but then it must be omitted in *all* expressions of the statement.
+If there are multiple tables in the ``FROM`` clause, then table prefixes must be used.

 Column Labels